thoughtbot/neat/README.md

 Gemfile contents:

-    gem 'bourbon'
     gem 'neat'

 After running `bundle install` you will be able to use bourbon and neat together.

+If you see this error:

+    Bundler could not find compatible versions for gem "sass"

+Run this:

+    bundle update sass

 Within your application.css.scss file place the following:

     @import "bourbon";
     @import "neat";